umutondersu/chatzie/README.md

 # Chatzie

 A todo app created with Next.js 14 and TRPC.
-Each authenticated user have their own Task list.
+Each authenticated user have their own Task list with optmistic updates.

 ## Features